 Principals

 When a current-carrying wire enters a magnetic field, the wire is subjected to a magnetic force and thus moves.
-The magnitude of the magnetic force depends on a number of parameters that will be discussed in this paper.
-The first parameter that affects the magnetic force is the current through the wire.
-If the current through the wire is zero, no force will be applied to the wire and the force is directly related to the current.
-Therefore, the following equation can be written :
+The magnitude of the magnetic force depends on several parameters that will be discussed in this paper.
+First, the magnetic force depends on the current through the wire.
+That is to say, if the current through the wire is zero, then no force will be applied to the wire while the force is directly related to the current, Hence, the following equation can be written :

 (1).
 F ∝ I

-where F is the magnetic force and I is the current in the wire.
+Where F is the magnetic force and I is the current in the wire.
 The other parameter is the length of the wire that sees the magnetic field.
-The relationship between the magnetic force and the length of the exposed wire is also simple and can be written as :
+The relation of the magnetic force with the length of the exposed wire is also simple and can be written as:

 (2).
 F ∝ l

-where l is the length of wire.
-The last parameter is magnetic field strength which has a direct relationship with magnetic force as :
+Where l is the length of the wire.
+The last parameter is magnetic field strength which has a direct relationship with magnetic force:

 (3).
 F ∝ B

 These three parameters determine the maximum value of the magnetic force when the field is perpendicular to the wire.
 Therefore, any deviation from the perpendicular position reduces the force on the wire.
-This means that the magnetic force does not reach its maximum value.
-This is because there is an angle between the magnetic field and the current in the conductor.
+This is because if one of these positions is deviated the magnetic force does not reach its maximum value.
+The reason is that an angle occurs between the magnetic field and the current in the conductor.

-Considering all the parameters, the magnetic force can be calculated from the given equations :
+By considering all the parameters, the magnetic force can be computed by the following equations:

 (4).
 F=B·I·l·sinθ

-Now, instead of a single conductor between the poles, there is a loop.
-The loop can be any shape.
-But for better understanding, assume that the loop is rectangular.
-In this case, each side of the loop carries current and is subject to a magnetic force.
-The direction of the force can be obtained by the left-hand rule.
+Now, instead of having one conductor in between the poles, a loop is considered.
+The loop can be of any shape.
+But for easy visualization, assume that it is rectangular.
+Then, each of its sides will carry the current and be under a magnetic force.
+The direction of that force can be obtained using the left-hand rule.

-In this rule, the thumb is aligned with the magnetic force, the index finger indicates the magnetic field, and the middle digit indicates the direction of the current.
-All these fingers are perpendicular to each other.
-According to Equation 4, the magnetic force is zero when the current carried is parallel to the magnetic field.
-Therefore, the magnetic force on BC and AD is zero.
+In this rule, the thumb is parallel with the magnetic force, the index finger shows the direction of the magnetic field, and the middle digit indicates the current’s direction.
+All these fingers are at right angles to each other.
+The magnetic force is zero if the current carried is parallel to the magnetic field in Equation 4.
+So, the magnetic force on BC and AD is zero.

-In this case, only AB and CD are magnetised.
-Applying the left hand rule to the AB and CD paths, the direction of the magnetic force will be up for the AB path and down for the CD path.
-These two opposite forces cause the loop to rotate.
-However, the rotation cannot be accomplished because the direction of the current in the loop remains the same.
-This means that when the loop is perpendicular to the magnetic field, it is the stable position of the loop.
-In this position, the upward and downward forces neutralise each other and the wire loop cannot move.
-To solve this problem, the direction of the current in the loop must be redirected at each half-turn of the rotation to allow the wire loop to rotate.
-In addition, inertia will help the wire loop continue to rotate and pass through the stable position.
+Here, only AB and CD are magnetized.
+On applying the left-hand rule on the paths AB and CD, the direction of the magnetic force will be upwards for the path AB and downwards for the path CD.
+These two forces in opposite directions cause the loop to rotate.
+However, the rotation cannot be achieved because the direction of the current in the loop remains the same.
+In other words, when the loop is perpendicular to the magnetic field, it’s the position of most stability of the loop.
+There the upward and downward pulling forces cancel each other, hence there is no motion of the wire loop.
+For this problem, every half-turn of the rotation requires the direction of the current in the loop to be reversed for the wire loop to rotate.
+Additionally, inertia will help the wire loop continue rotating and pass through the position of stability.